 In March of 1779, his personal property was assessed under the first ward house of his father.
 A decade later, his house and property were valued separately.

-In 1779, he entered the public mainstream when he was appointed firemaster for the first ward.
+In 1779, he entered the Albany mainstream when he was appointed firemaster for the first ward.
 He later served as an election inspector.
 In 1793, he was elected alderman for the third ward.
 In 1798, he was elected to represent Albany in the New York State Assembly.

 In October 1780, he married the younger Albany native Helena Wendell at the Albany Dutch church where he was a lifelong member.
 By 1800, five children had been christened there.